DanielJohnHarty/AWS_Implement_Secure_EC2_Using_NAT_and_Bastion_Instance/readme.md

 7. In route tables, create a new one called **BastionPrivateRouteTable** and associated to BastionVPC.
 Once created, follow the link to the route table and check the subnet associations.
 THere should be no subnets associated right now.
 Click the edit subnet associations button and associate **BastionPrivateSubnet**.

-FILLIN CREATE ADDITIONAL ROUTE TABLE, PRIVATE SHOULD BE MAIN AND PUBLIC SHOULD NOT

 ### Creating the NAT instance
 1. Navigate via the Services button to the EC2 instances.